open-api-spex/open_api_spex/README.md

 ## Generating the Spec

-Optionally, you can write the swagger file to disk via the Mix task:
+You can write the swagger file to disk using the following Mix task and optionally, for your convenience, create a direct alias:

 ```shell
 mix openapi.spec.json --endpoint MyAppWeb.Endpoint --spec MyAppWeb.ApiSpec